SwiftcordApp/Swiftcord/README.md

 Gateway connection event handling is stable, and reconnection is rock solid (as far as I can test).
-If you encounter a reconnection bug (not reconnecting, reconnection loop etc), please open an issue with the relevant logs.
+If you encounter a reconnection bug (not reconnecting, reconnection loop, etc), please open an issue with the relevant logs.

 ---